“Strategy without tactics is the slowest route to victory, and tactics without strategy is the noise before defeat.”

 – Sun Tsu

 Strategy needs tactics for execution.
 In practical terms, this is your marketing plan, your product or service plan, and other tactical plans.
 Aim for strategic alignment: match your tactics to your strategy.
-You should be able to think of your business as a pyramid, with strategy at the top, tactics in the middle, and concrete specifics at the base, as in the illustration here.
+You should be able to think of your business as a pyramid, with strategy at the top, execution tactics in the middle, and concrete specifics at the base, as in the illustration here.

 Although a book is sequential, your thinking and planning isn’t.
 This chapter is about the middle area of the pyramid, the tactics, mainly marketing and product or service plans.
 The previous chapter was about the strategy at the top, and the next chapter is about the bottom on the pyramid, the concrete specifics.
 Don’t think of these as separate or sequential.
 Develop them together.
 They are sequential here because of format and logistics only.